Engineering in political science

 Publishing difficulties.
 Many of these tendencies mean that political scientists may see few opportunities to publish engineering proposals.
 Pure theoretical exercises are not in vogue and the effort required to combine theoretical innovation and the sort of empirical testing necessary to satisfy reviewers concerned with causal inference may be unacceptably high.

 Skepticism.
 I can imagine that political scientists are greater skeptics of big changes than economists.
 To give a taste of the engineering mindset, Ezra Klein describes his conversations with tech and VC entrepreneurs who look at politics from the outside and come up with 20 interesting ideas.
 As he puts it, “Nineteen of them are probably quite wrong, not even a little wrong, like very wrong.
 But that last one might be great, really important, and if you could just figure out which one it is...”
 Just in terms of mental habits, political scientists (with the possible exception of political theorists) tend not to think in this way.
-They are taught to try to figure out why the system works the way it does instead of imagining a radically different system.
+They are taught to try to figure out why the system works the way it does instead of to imagine a radically different system.

 Humility.
 Relatedly, political scientists may arguably be more humble in their sense of what can be achieved.
 Lilla’s (2003) survey of the attempts of political thinkers to put their ideas into practice is a story of failure.
 The leitmotif of his book is Plato’s journey to Syracuse to advise the king on setting up a better political system.
 The episode ends in tyranny, which Lilla argues is paradigmatic.
 These lessons might be better known to political scientists than to economists.
 At least in my area of Eastern Europe and Russia, the failure of communist-inspired engineering has bred considerable skepticism.